kyma-project/kyma/docs/getting-started/05-add-redis-service.md

 type: Getting Started
 ---

-Provision the external [Redis](https://redis.io/) service to replace your microservice in-memory storage.
+Provision the external [Redis](https://redis.io/) service that will replace your microservice in-memory storage.
 To do so, you will use a sample addon configuration linking to an example in the GitHub repository.

 ## Reference

 This guide demonstrates how [Service Catalog](/components/service-catalog/) works in Kyma.
-It enables easy access to services (ServiceClasses) managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
+It enables easy access to services ([ServiceClass CRs](https://svc-cat.io/docs/resources/#service-classes)) managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
 You can consume these services by creating their instances and binding them to your microservices and Functions.

 ## Steps